IALSA/IALSA-2015-Portland/reports/table_2/README.md

 Project "Table 2"
 ---

+## Overview
+"Table 2" refers to the collection of statistical devices designed to explore the correlations between random intercepts (I), slopes (S), and residuals (R) from bivariate models of concomitant decline in physical and cognitive performance.

+### Current objectives
+ - [ ] ktable of ISR and their confidence intervals.
+     - X:

+## General Model Specification
   Summarizes correlation estimates between intercepts, slopes, and residuals of cognitive and physical measures in bivariate growth models, specified as
 ![bivariate model specification](../../libs/images/general_model_specification.png)
 where